The Project Finance Law Review: What is Project Finance?

-These changes include the exit of some traditional commercial lenders from the project finance market as Basil III liquidity and Net Stable Funding Ratio requirements phase in and other regulatory pressures reduce the ability of banks to make profitable project finance loans.
+These changes include the exit of some traditional commercial lenders from the project finance market as Basel III liquidity coverage ratio and net stable funding ratio requirements (and changes in treatment of project finance for risk-weighted asset purposes) phase in and other regulatory pressures reduce the ability of banks to make profitable project finance loans.
+Potential lenders' analysis of their risk adjusted return on capital will take into account the additional capital, and the nature of the capital, that they need to specifically set aside as a result of a project loan to a special purpose project company.
 For these and other reasons, the term of available project finance has trended downward, with more refinancing risk for project borrowers.
-Other institutional lenders, including export credit agencies, multi-laterals, sovereign wealth funds and pension funds, have become more important sources of funding during this period, filling some of the void left by the banks.
+Other institutional lenders, including export credit agencies, multilaterals, sovereign wealth funds and pension funds, have become more important sources of funding during this period, filling some of the void left by the banks.

 The rise of alternate lenders has not helped all sectors, however, as environmental, social and governance (ESG) concerns relating to climate change are having a significant impact on institutional participation in project finance relating to hydrocarbons projects.
 This trend started with European banks announcing limits on funding for coal, oil sands, and other developments viewed as less environmentally friendly, but has since spread more broadly.
 The European Investment Bank is now in the process of discontinuing all fossil fuels funding, for example.
-Even major US banks have now announced restrictions on lending for coal projects and projects based in the Arctic.
+Likewise, major US banks have now announced restrictions on lending for coal projects and projects based in the Arctic, and are subscribing to 'net zero' carbon emissions goals that will require gradual (or rapid) reduction in loans to the fossil fuels sector.
 The birth of 'green bonds', on the other hand, has opened up more financing channels for funding renewable energy, energy efficiency and similar projects.

 Reverberations are still felt from the near-collapse of the monoline insurance market (which served among other things to enhance the credit of various government project bond offerings, particularly in the United States) during the 2008 financial crisis, which has increased the difficulties in marketing some government bonds to fund local infrastructure projects.
 These challenges, and budgetary pressures facing governments around the world, have helped in turn to fuel a rise in the PPP market, where direct private investment has stepped in to relieve government funding needs for infrastructure expansion.

-Finally, new competitors have arisen to traditional project finance, including structured finance used to bundle and fund multiple smaller projects (e.g., schools, rooftop solar) and private equity, which may provide an alternate source of capital for projects at the lower risk end of the spectrum (e.g., pipeline or terminal development).
-Notwithstanding the changes, the project finance market remains a critical element of support for the development of energy, mining and public infrastructure projects around the world.
+Finally, new competitors have arisen to traditional project finance, including structured finance used to bundle and fund multiple smaller projects (e.g., schools, rooftop solar) and private equity, which now frequently provides an alternate source of capital for projects at the lower risk end of the spectrum (e.g., pipeline or terminal projects in the developed world).
+Notwithstanding the changes, the project finance market remains a critical element of support for the development of energy, public infrastructure and telecoms projects around the world.

 1 David F Asmus is a partner at Sidley Austin LLP.